 - BSE Healthcare: This index covers healthcare and pharmaceutical companies, giving insight into the performance of the healthcare sector.

-- Easy capital generation: Listed companies gain investor trust, enabling effective fundraising through equity or debt.
+- Easy capital generation: Listed companies may gain greater visibility and investor confidence, enabling potential fundraising through equity or debt.

-- Liquidity: Securities can be readily traded, meeting liquidity needs for both businesses and investors.
+- Liquidity: Securities can be readily traded, which may help address liquidity needs for both businesses and investors.

-- Legal oversight: SEBI regulations ensure transparency and reduce fraud risks for investors.
+- Legal oversight: Regulatory oversight by SEBI helps ensure transparency and may reduce fraud risks for investors.

-- Timely disclosures: Companies must publish financial details periodically, including dividends and investments.
+- Timely disclosures: Companies must publish financial details periodically, including information on dividends and investments.

-- Fair pricing: Demand-supply dynamics determine share prices, reflecting true market value.
+- Fair pricing: Demand-supply dynamics determine share prices, which may reflect prevailing market conditions.

-- Collateral support: Listed securities can be used as collateral for loans.
+- Collateral support: Listed securities may be used as collateral for loans, subject to lender policies.

 What is BSE Sensex?